About the college

 The college's students come from a wide variety of backgrounds and from over 35 different countries.
 As a graduate student at Univ, you will be able to participate in a wide range of intellectual, social and sporting activities.

 The college has made funding for graduates a priority and offers a large and increasing number of competitively awarded financial packages each year, as well as book, travel and conference grants available to all graduate students.

-Distinguished alumni include:
+Distinguished alumni of Univ include:

 Library and IT services

-There are excellent computing facilities including one computing suite reserved for graduate use only and dedicated IT support to ensure facilities are constantly updated and functioning smoothly.
+There are excellent computing facilities including PCs and printers at various locations throughout the main site and the North Oxford site and dedicated IT support to ensure facilities are constantly updated and functioning smoothly.

-Wifi is available on the main site, the North Oxford site and at the Boathouse.
+WiFi is available on the main site, the North Oxford site and at the Boathouse.

 Sport, music and college facilities